tusharm/go-artifactory-plugin/README.md

 ### Installation

-Copy the plugin [jar](https://github.com/tusharm/go-artifactory-plugin/releases) to the _plugins/external_ directory on the Go server and restart.
+Download the [plugin jar](https://github.com/tusharm/go-artifactory-plugin/releases) and copy to the _plugins/external_ directory on the Go server and restart.
 Refer to "Installing a plugin" section of [Go Documentation](http://www.thoughtworks.com/products/docs/go/current/help/go_plugins_basics.html) for details.

 You can get better log messages by setting plugin log level in Go Agent startup configuration